freqtrade/freqtrade/docs/bot-usage.md

 The bot allows you to use multiple configuration files by specifying multiple `-c/--config` configuration options in the command line.
-Configuration parameters defined in latter configuration files override parameters with the same name defined in the earlier configuration files specified in the command line.
+Configuration parameters defined in latter configuration files override parameters with the same name defined in the previous configuration files specified in the command line earlier.

 For example, you can make a separate configuration file with your key and secrete for the Exchange you use for trading, specify default configuration file with